ayush4460/Netflix-Clone/README.md

 If you discover any security vulnerabilities or have concerns regarding the security of this project, please report them to me by opening an issue.

-We appreciate your help and cooperation in making this project more secure.
+I appreciate your help and cooperation in making this project more secure.